 Your baby has been diagnosed with craniosynostosis.
 This happens when bones in your baby’s skull grow together, or fuse, too early.
 A newborn’s skull is made up of separate bones that haven’t yet fused.
 The separate bones allow the skull to expand as the brain grows.
 Normally, the skull bones begin to fuse after birth, and the frontal soft spot (frontal fontanelle) closes by about 2 years of age.
 However, the sutures (the regions where bony plates connect) remain flexible throughout childhood to allow the brain to grow.
-If the bones fuse too early, brain growth can be restricted and/or the shape of the head will be unusual.
+If the bones fuse too early, brain growth can be restricted or the shape of the head will be unusual.
 This can lead to developmental problems and sometimes seizures.
 Your baby has had surgery to open the fused bones and to create space for brain growth.
-Below are instructions for home care following this surgery.
+Below are instructions for home care after this surgery.

 Suggestions for taking care of your baby's incision include: